vitorp07/Kodistubs/README.rst

 so don't try to run your program outside Kodi unless you add some testing code into Kodistubs or use some mocking library to mock Kodi Pyhton API.

+Current Kodistubs have been generated from scratch using Doxygen XML files and SWIG XML Python binding definitions that, in their turn, have been generated from Kodi sources.
+Old Kodistubs can be found in ``legacy`` branch.

-**Note**: I try to keep Kodi stubs in sync with Kodi Python API development, but it may happen that I miss something.
+I try to keep Kodi stubs in sync with Kodi Python API development, but it may happen that I miss something.
 Don't hesitate to open issues or submit pull requests if you notice discrepancies with the actual state of Kodi Python API.

 `Discussion topic on Kodi forum`_